 Whereas processing technology is advancing almost exponentially, development in battery technology is not playing catch up: Only until recently, the de facto standard lithium ion battery was undergoing what looked like an endgame and there was little to hope for!

 That is until solar energy and other possibilities became talk of the town.

 Lithium-ion Battery Blues!

-Just a few years ago, phone batteries lasted weeks, and charging was never a constant pain.
-With the advent of smart gadgets however, contemporary lithium ion batteries can hardly stretch beyond twelve hours of constant use.
+Just a few years ago, phone batteries lasted weeks, and charging was never a pain.
+With the advent of smart gadgets, however, contemporary lithium-ion batteries can hardly stretch beyond twelve hours of constant use.

-With reduced battery capabilities, gadget owners find themselves at a loss and having to exercise added discipline in order to match mobile battery inadequacy.
+With reduced battery capabilities, gadget owners find themselves at a loss and having to exercise added discipline in order to match the battery inadequacy.